jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 | metric | concurrency | `concurrency`  /   `rps` | Metric for scaling                                |
 | target | 100         | int                      | Target number after which replicas autoscale      |

-After JCloud deployment using the autoscaling configuration, the Flow serving part is just the same; the only difference you may notice is it takes a few extra seconds to handle the initial requests since it needs to scale the deployments behind the scenes.
-Let JCloud handle the scaling from now on, and you should only worry about the code!
+After JCloud deployment using the autoscaling configuration, the Flow serving part is just the same: the only difference you may notice is it takes a few extra seconds to handle the initial requests since it needs to scale the deployments behind the scenes.
+Let JCloud handle the scaling from now on, and you can deal with the code!

-## Configure Availability Tolerance
+## Configure availability tolerance

 If service issues cause disruption of Executors, JCloud lets you specify a tolerance level for number of replicas that stay up or go down.